SegaManX/javascript-DOM/01-show-one-element/QUESTIONS.md

 > If you click the link to reveal more text and then refresh the page, does the text remain revealed, or is it hidden again?
 Why?

-No, because the "clicked" condition is no longer met.
+No, because the "clicked" condition is no longer met and it returns to its starting state.

 ---